rrainey/dropkick/README.md

 # Dropkick
 **An experimental logger for skydivers**

-## Project Status - July 17, 2022
+## Project Status - August 18, 2022
-I have built and have begun testing the u-blox SAM-M8Q variant of the boards.
-So far, the reception capabilities are much better than the
+I have collected the first log files from several jumps.
+GPS data is usable, although there are intermittent u-blox buffering errors interspersed in these logs.
+I have been exploring the feasibility of pose reconstruction from IMU log data.
- CAM-M8 variant.
-Flight testing will begin in the next few weeks.
+ I am using GNU Octave for this investigation.
+The code resides in the ./analysis subdirectory.
+It should be considered entirely experimental at this stage - don't trust the reliability or accuracy of any of that code based on where I am today,

  ## Description